 Replace those ratty towels

 No more pilling.
-No more settling for a brown, falling-apart towel your mom bought for your freshman dorm 11 years ago, just because it’s there.
-You deserve to have your crevices coddled and pampered, and to not just walk out of your restroom in a Medieval serfdom rag (unless that’s your thing), but to waltz out in a towel that doubles as your third to sixth outfit change of the day.
+No more settling for a brown, falling-apart towel your mom bought for your freshman dorm 11 years ago just because it’s there.
+You deserve to not just walk out of your restroom in a Medieval serf’s rag (unless that’s your thing).
+Waltz out in a towel that doubles as your third to sixth outfit change of the day.
 You fabulous himbo-bimbo, you.

-Two über plush hand towels and a matching bath mat, for our Virgos out there.
+Check out these two über plush hand towels and a matching bath mat—for our Virgos out there.

-Your vaccinated visitors will be really impressed if you have a bunch of hand towels splayed out like a fancy hotel, or just a thoughtful statement towel hung on that front-and-center ring.
+Your vaccinated visitors will be really impressed if you have a bunch of hand towels splayed out like a fancy hotel (or just a thoughtful, clean statement towel hung on that front-and-center ring).

 Embrace your inner playboy/playgirl/playperson with a fine robe